 Frankly, the system using the LED features on the side of the Wahoo Elemnt Bolt works brilliantly.
 Plus the description on “let’s get started” in the Wahoo app really explains what is going on… apart from the fact all the pictures use the larger Elemnt, with the different LED arrangement

-As you cycle round, you can see which of your starred segments you are closest to if you look on the Strava page
+As you cycle around, you can see which of your starred segments you are closest to if you look on the Strava page

 You will also get a pop up on your regular screen as you get close to a starred segment